Documentation

 Aggregate tracks

-With nothing selected, the timeline renders four collapsed rows across every layer in the scene:
+With nothing selected, the timeline renders collapsed rows across every layer in the scene — one per track type that has any content:

 Clicking a fused marker opens a small popover listing each contributing layer so you can drill in.
-When a single group is the timeline's sole layer, the per-layer rows are followed by these same aggregate rows scoped to its children's subtree — handy for inspecting a complex group as one bird's-eye row instead of N layer rows.
+When a single group is the timeline's sole layer, the per-layer rows are followed by these same aggregate rows scoped to its children's subtree — visibility, video, keyframes, pulses, behaviors, and motions all participate.

 Timeline selection